blaix/blaix.github.com/_posts/2010-10-28-gtd-with-evernote.markdown

 There are many posts about this.
 Here's mine.

+Already know your way around Evernote?
+Already understand the basics of GTD?
+Hate the way I use words to make sentences?
+<a href="/blog/gtd-with-evernote-tldr.html">Here's the tl;dr version</a>.

 ## Getting Things Done with a capital GTD

 My concept of Getting Things Done is loosely based on